Nell (film): Plot

-Paula discovers that Nell's seemingly indecipherable language is English, based partly on her mother's aphasic speech after a stroke, and partly on the secret language she shared with her decades-deceased identical twin sister.
-Jerry and Paula begin a grudging friendship.
+Paula eventually deduces that Nell's seemingly indecipherable language is a form of English, influenced by her mother's aphasic speech after a stroke and her secret language shared with her deceased identical twin sister.
+A tentative friendship forms between Jerry and Paula.
+Nell, who sleeps during the day and only ventures outside after sunset, comes to trust Jerry, viewing him as the "gah'inja" her mother promised would arrive.
+Jerry later realizes that "gah'inja" is Nell's term for "guardian angel."

-Nell sleeps during the day or works inside her home and is active outdoors only after sunset.
-She explains to Jerry that her mother told her about the rape and warned her that men were evildoers.
-As Nell comes to trust Jerry, she sees him as a friend, the "gah'inja" her mother promised would come.
-Jerry later realizes that "gah'inja" is Nell's phrase for "guardian angel."
-To neutralize her fear of evildoers and getting raped, Paula has Jerry swim in the lake with Nell and she feels his body, hugs him, and has fun with him.
-Using popcorn as an incentive, Jerry is able to lead Nell outside and into the sun.
-Nell leads Jerry and Paula to the decayed remains of her identical twin sister, May, who died in a fall while the two were playing in the woods.
+To alleviate Nell's fear of evildoers and the possibility of rape, Paula encourages Jerry to swim with Nell in the lake, allowing her to feel his body, hug him, and have fun.
+Using popcorn as an incentive, Jerry succeeds in coaxing Nell outside into the sunlight.
+Nell leads Jerry and Paula to the decayed remains of her identical twin sister, May, who died in a fall while playing in the woods.

-Mike Ibarra, a reporter, learns of Nell's existence and visits her cabin.
-Nell is curious of the visitor at first, but when he snaps a photo, the flash frightens Nell.
-Jerry arrives and throws the reporter out.
-He realizes the reporter is not with the press and apologizes for overreacting, but asks him to forget he ever met her.
-Paula believes that Nell would be safer in a hospital, while Jerry feels that Nell should be left alone and allowed to live as she pleases.
-An argument ensues between the two with Paula accusing Jerry of using Nell for his own pleasure, but Nell manages to calm them down after hearing their conversation.
-The two decide that Nell should be shown a little of the world, and they make the decision to bring Nell into town.
+When reporter Mike Ibarra learns of Nell's existence and visits her cabin, Nell initially displays curiosity, but the camera flash frightens her.
+Jerry intervenes, ejecting the reporter.
+He later realizes the reporter isn't from the press and apologizes for overreacting but requests that he forget their encounter.
+Paula believes that Nell would be safer in a hospital, while Jerry argues for leaving Nell alone to live as she pleases.
+An argument ensues, with Paula accusing Jerry of exploiting Nell for his own satisfaction.
+However, Nell manages to calm them down after overhearing their conversation.

-While in town, Nell befriends Mary, Todd's depressed wife, goes shopping with Jerry and Paula, but also encounters some raunchy boys in a pool hall until Jerry gets her out due to her showing her body in front of everyone at their request.
-Jerry and Paula give Nell a book about love, romance, and intimacy to help her learn about making love, which she shows to understand by having Jerry and Paula touch each other’s faces and strengthening their bond.
-With increased intrusion by the press, Jerry and Paula take Nell to a hospital for her protection.
+Ultimately, they decide to introduce Nell to the world, taking her to town.
+There, Nell befriends Mary, Todd's depressed wife, goes shopping with Jerry and Paula, but also encounters some unruly boys in a pool hall.
+Jerry intervenes when they ask her to expose herself.
+Jerry and Paula provide Nell with a book about love, romance, and intimacy to help her understand the concept.
+She demonstrates her understanding by having Jerry and Paula touch each other's faces, strengthening their bond.

+With increased media intrusion, Jerry and Paula take Nell to a hospital for her protection.
 There, Nell becomes extremely despondent and unresponsive after seeing a vision of May.
 Jerry removes her from the hospital and hides her in a hotel.
-Paula joins him, and the two admit that they love each other.
+Paula joins him, and the two confess their love for each other.